How to Become a Nursery Teacher: A Comprehensive Guide

 c) Background Check

-Most schools and nurseries require a clean criminal background check to ensure the safety of the children.
+All nurseries require a Disclosure and Barring Service (DBS) check to ensure the safety of the children.

 Step-by-Step Guide to Becoming a Nursery Teacher